simonhauck/Enigma-Elm/README.md

 This project implements the Enigma machine in Elm.
 This project is part of the course Functional Frontend Development at the Flensburg University of Applied Sciences.
 The compiled project is available under the following link: http://shauck.ddns.net:8080/ss19_enigma_server/.
+The project is also aviable under the following link:       https://simonhauck.github.io/Enigma-Elm/.
+The server functionality might not be available with this link!

 ## Building from source